dotnet/Silk.NET/website/docs/silk.net/index.md

 > a.k.a. the miscellaneous section

-This section of the website contains useful miscellaneous tad-bits which we think will come in handy to get the most out of your Silk.NET application!
+This section of the website contains useful miscellaneous tidbits which we think will come in handy to get the most out of your Silk.NET application!